 OTHER IMAGES IN NCLR

-- Once an interview or literary criticism is accepted for publication, the editors will ask authors to help with acquiring relevant images to feature within the layout.
+- Once an interview or literary criticism (and some creative nonfiction) is accepted for publication, the editors will ask authors to help with acquiring relevant images to feature within the layout.

 - See back issues for ideas about what kinds of images to look for.
 We will need at least one image per 500 words.
 We usually use an author photograph and the book jacket of the work under discussion, as well as relevant historical and other photographs related to the content of the interview or essay.